 By Jim GaramoneSeptember 16, 2008

-CAMP SPEICHER, Iraq - The upcoming Multi-National Force - Iraq change of command also signifies a shift in the coalition mission in the country, Defense Secretary Robert M. Gates said while en route to Iraq to participate in the ceremony.
+The change of command occurs after incredible progress in the country, said Defense Secretary Robert M. Gates, who traveled to Baghdad to participate in the ceremony.